Homestuck126/bns-java-client/itm-bns-sample/doc/infura_en.md

 6. Choose Rinkey in ENDPOINTS MENU by clicking on the dropdown for ETHEREUM. ![](../image/Rinkeby.PNG)

-8. Copy the URL and paste to `nodeURL` columns which in the configuration file [sample.properties](../src/main/resources/sample.properties)
+8. Copy the URL and paste to `nodeURL` columns which in the configuration file noted before. (../src/main/resources/sample.properties)
    ![](../image/url_copy.png)